Who Is Leonardo DiCaprio?

 'What's Eating Gilbert Grape?'

 DiCaprio turned heads again with his performance in What's Eating Gilbert Grape?
 (1993), co-starring Johnny Depp.
 His portrayal of a child with mental disabilities earned him an Academy Award nomination for Best Supporting Actor.
-The accolades he received from this film solidified DiCaprio's reputation as talent to watch out for.
+The accolades he received from this film solidified DiCaprio's reputation as a talent to watch out for.

-'The Basketball Diaries,' 'Romeo + Juliet'
+'The Basketball Diaries' and 'Romeo + Juliet'

-DiCaprio continued to pursue interesting and diverse film projects: He starred in the 1995 coming-of-age drama The Basketball Diaries, and worked with Russell Crowe, Sharon Stone and Gene Hackman on the Western The Quick and the Dead that same year.
+DiCaprio continued to pursue interesting and diverse film projects: He starred in the 1995 coming-of-age drama The Basketball Diaries and worked with Russell Crowe, Sharon Stone and Gene Hackman on the Western The Quick and the Dead that same year.
 In Romeo + Juliet (1996), Baz Luhrmann's modern retelling of William Shakespeare's tragic love story, DiCaprio played Romeo to Claire Danes's Juliet.

 It was another tragic love story that helped propel DiCaprio's career to a new level in 1997.
 He co-starred with Kate Winslet in James Cameron's Titanic, about the sinking of the titular ocean liner.
-In the film he plays Jack, a poor artist who falls for the rich and beautiful Rose (Winslet) on board.
-The couple faces danger not only from Rose's fiancé (Billy Zane), but the ship itself after it strikes an iceberg.
+In the film, he plays Jack, a poor artist who falls for the rich and beautiful Rose (Winslet) on board.
+The couple faces danger not only from Rose's fiancé (Billy Zane) but the ship itself after it strikes an iceberg.
 With a production budget that topped $200 million, it was the most expensive film ever made at the time.